stevedonovan/gentle-intro/readme.md

 ## Arrays and Slices

 All statically-typed languages have _arrays_, which are values packed nose to tail in memory.
-With a few exceptions (like Fortran and Lua) arrays are indexed from zero:
+Arrays are _indexed_ from zero:

 ```rust
 // array1.rs